-Following commission of a holistic study of traffic and travel issues in Old Portsmouth by the Cabinet Member for Traffic & Transportation, residents and stakeholders were invited to highlight those issues that most impacted their area.
-After a detailed examination of the issues raised, it is recommended that;
+Following commission of a holistic study of traffic and travel issues in Old Portsmouth by the Cabinet Member for Traffic & Transportation, residents and stakeholders were invited to highlight those issues that most affected their area.
+After a detailed examination of the issues raised, it is recommended that:

-- 1. This report and its findings are acknowledged formally by the member for Traffic & Transportation - 2.
-Feasibility work to develop schemes as recommended in this report (Full list is included at Appendix A) in conjunction with members of the working group is progressed - 3.
-Funding opportunities are explored to deliver preferred interventions developed to feasibility stage in conjunction with residents - 4.
-A separate review of existing policy related to speed measurement and analysis, and pedestrian crossing assessment to reflect changes in National Policy is undertaken - 5.
-Further work to establish the impact upon Air Quality near schools should be carried out with consideration to establishing a "school street" near St Jude's School - 6.
-A review of the identified accident cluster at Cambridge Road Roundabout should be carried out as soon as practicable - 7.
+- 1. Once agreed by stakeholders, this report is acknowledged formally by the member for Traffic & Transportation at a Cabinet meeting - 2.
+Progress with feasibility work to develop schemes as recommended in this report (Full list is included at Appendix A) in conjunction with members of the working group - 3.
+Progress proposals for a "School Street" for St Judes' school to address concerns around traffic congestion and Air Quality - 4.
+This report provides a basis to support a bid to fund delivery of the identified interventions as detailed and in line with the schedule set out at Appendix A of the study report - 5.
+Undertake a review of existing policy related to speed measurement and analysis, and pedestrian crossing assessment to reflect changes in National Policy - 6.
+Review identified accident cluster at Cambridge Roundabout and take action if necessary as soon as practicable - 7.
 Pursue funding opportunities to implement safety measures at the Kings' Road Roundabout